 To cultivate healthy collaborations with prolific youth and their families, we welcome proposals from children with brilliant ideas who want to see them grow.
 If you are the parent of an exceptional child that has a creative idea for a book, play, film, or social demonstration, please submit a proposal.
 We also welcome proposals from artists, professionals, schools, organizations, and businesses that want to collaborate with us on one of our projects.
 Charlie’s Port will examine the possibilities of working together.
 Submission guidelines are below.

-Charlie’s Port only accepts literary works or ideas that are created by children under the age of 18.
-We like to nurture the talent of young people.
+Charlie’s Port nurtures the talent of young people.
+We only accept literary works, art, or ideas that are created by children under the age of 18.

 Guidelines vary, depending upon the type of submission.
 We accept humanitarian and ministry campaign ideas, stand-up comedy acts, visual art collections, screenplays, plays, poems, short stories, and middle grade / young adult books and proposals.
 As long as it has been created by a child, we will accept the submission.
 Send a query to email@example.com.
 Include the following in the body of an email and/or in attachments.